wearefuze/spina-projects/README.md

 Restart your server and head over to '/admin', you should see your plugin located below the Media Library.

-That's all it takes to get the plugin working :)

 ### Consumer views

 ##### Note: This plugin does not include the controller or view for the customer facing website, just the admin only.